Neo-Pointillism (or something)

 I work in acrylic paint, in a couple of distinct styles: landscapes and abstracts.

 Native to California, I've lived elsewhere and only recently returned to my home state.
-I now live in a suburb of Los Angeles.
+I now live in Los Angeles.

-I mostly show my art in outdoor festivals throughout Southern California.
+I mostly show my art in outdoor festivals in California.
 I also occasionally show my work in art galleries or open studio events.
 You can see an up-to-date list of upcoming shows on my website (click here).

-I invite you to sign up to receive my free monthly email newsletter, in which I list my upcoming shows each month.
+I invite you to sign up to receive my free email newsletter, in which I list my upcoming shows and talk about my latest work.
+I send it irregularly, a few times a year.

 My links